 In this section, we show and verify that a particular choice of $f$ in the supertranslation Ward identity derived in the previous section gives the perturbative soft graviton theorem.
 We first perform integration by parts on the LHS of Eq. (\ref{Ward_perturbative_final}).

 We choose the same $f$ as in (\ref{f_choice}).
-Thus, the covariant derivative of $f$ on the LHS gives the delta function and its integration reduces to the LHS of the perturbative soft graviton theorem (\ref{perturbative_soft_bracket}).
+Thus, the covariant derivatives of $f$ on the LHS give the delta function, and its integration reduces to the LHS of the perturbative soft graviton theorem (\ref{perturbative_soft_bracket}).
 On the RHS of the above expression, the first term matches with that of (\ref{perturbative_soft_bracket}) which can be seen from Eq. (\ref{f_choice_zi}).
 And the second term reduces to

 which also matches with that of (\ref{perturbative_soft_bracket}).
 Thus, we have verified that the Ward identity (\ref{Ward_perturbative_final}) for the same choice of $f$ as in (\ref{f_choice}) reduces to the perturbative soft graviton theorem (\ref{perturbative_soft_bracket}).